-However, indicators of their education, such as the number of years of school completed, can only be understood with in-depth background knowledge of the education systems in their countries of origin.
-This report by the German Economic Institute (IW) presents the education and vocational systems of the six countries from which the largest number of refugees come (Syria, Iraq, Afghanistan, Eritrea, Iran and Somalia), with a focus on vocational training.
+However, refugees` CVs and indicators of education, such as the number of years of school completed, can only be understood with in-depth background knowledge of the education systems in their countries of origin.
+The report by the German Economic Institute (IW) presents the education and vocational systems of the six countries from which the largest number of refugees come: Syria, Iraq, Afghanistan, Eritrea, Iran and Somalia.
 It discusses important differences between the vocational training systems in these countries and the German system.
 An important source of information for this purpose is the BQ-Portal, the information portal for foreign professional qualifications, which has been implemented by the German Economic Institute on behalf of the Federal Ministry of Economics and Energy (Bundesministerium für Wirtschaft und Energie, BMWi).

 The study concludes with seven recommendations for counselling centres and companies as well as for the development of integration tools by public institutions and education providers:

 - Provide culture-sensitive education and career guidance for refugees

 - Strive for perfect placement in vocational training – consider professional prospects